bashtage/kevinsheppard.com/site/pages/teaching/mfe.md

 .. jumbotron_text: Slides, problem sets and assignment for the core Financial Econometrics Course -->

-This is a place holder for the 2019/20 MFE Course content.
-I lecture in Hilary term.

 # MFE Financial Econometrics II

 The [course website](/teaching/mfe/hilary-term/) for Financial Econometrics II contains all material distributed in Hilary Term.